 seminar on KenKen.
 In April 2013 I conducted

 Intermediate KenKen for DYS.
 I've posted the files we used in the same

-excited to report a new website for problems.
+happy to report a website for problems.
 Problem-Attic

 has 80,000 questions for students in grades 3 through 12, many of

 them closely tied to the Common Core State Standards.